damdafayton/products-project-backend/README.md

 - CustomPsrUriInterface
   - CustomPsrHttpResponseInterface
   - CustomPsrHttpRequestInterface
-    - abstract HttpRequest implements CustomPsrHttpRequestInterface
+    - abstract HttpRequest
-      - BaseController extends HttpRequest
+      - BaseController
-        - ProductController extends BaseController
+        - ProductController

 It is very easy to create a new category class.
 1) Special field traits are imported depending on the features of the product such as: size, weight, length etc...